antvis/G6/docs/api/nodeEdge/Node.en.md

 order: 1
 ---

 Node inherits from item.
 The functions of Item are also available for Node.
+This document will only introduce the common functions for Node class.
+All the built-in nodes can be found in [Built-in Nodes Doc](/en/docs/manual/middle/elements/nodes/defaultNode) and [demo](/en/examples/item/defaultNodes), Custom Node can be found in [Custom Node Doc](/en/docs/manual/advanced/custom-node) and [demo](/en/examples/item/customNode).

 ## lock()